umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/the-basics.md

 ---
-description: The basics of a collection configuration in Konstrukt, the back office UI builder for Umbraco.
+description: The basics of a collection configuration in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # The Basics